Hexagon/pup/docs/examples/cluster/README.md

 # Example: Pup Cluster

-The example at [/docs/examples/scaling](https://github.com/Hexagon/pup/tree/main/docs/examples/scaling) shows how to scale up an application using the clustering feature of Pup.
+The example at [/docs/examples/cluster](https://github.com/Hexagon/pup/tree/main/docs/examples/cluster) shows how to scale up an application using the clustering feature of Pup.

-Detailed documentation available at [/docs/examples/scaling](https://hexagon.github.io/pup/scaling).
+Detailed documentation available at [5.
+Scaling applications](https://hexagon.github.io/pup/scaling).

 ## Files